 MFIP is funded with a combination of federal funds and state appropriations.
 The TANF block grant for each state is based on the state's historical expenditures for AFDC, JOBS (the old AFDC work and training program), and AFDC emergency assistance.
-Minnesota receives approximately \$268 million annually in TANF block grant funding in federal fiscal years 1998-2003.
+Minnesota received approximately \$268 million33 annually in TANF block grant funding in federal fiscal years 1998 to 2008.
 The state legislature must appropriate federal TANF funds before the state can spend them.

 Under the federal TANF law, a state must also spend its own resources to provide assistance to needy families.
-The federal law includes a maintenance of effort (MOE) provision that requires a state to spend 75 percent to 80 percent of the amount it spent in federal fiscal year 1994 under its old AFDC and related programs, including child care assistance to eligible families.
+The federal law includes a maintenance of effort (MOE) provision that requires a state to spend 75 percent to 80 percent of the amount it spent in federal fiscal year 1994 under its old AFDC and related programs, including child care assistance to eligible families.34

 In 2001, the legislature placed two-parent MFIP families in a separate state program, which means that assistance paid to these families is paid for using state-only dollars.
-Because TANF funds are not used to pay for assistance for two-parent families, these families are not included in the calculation of the federal two-parent work participation rate.
-Because of this change, the state expects that it will meet the federal work participation rates, resulting in a reduction of the state's required MOE amount to 75 percent.
-In state fiscal year 2003, the required minimum MOE amount was \$179 million per year.
-The state currently uses general fund spending on MFIP cash assistance benefits, MFIP and Basic Sliding Fee Child Care, and noncitizen MA expenditures, as well as general fund spending on state and county administrative costs and employment services, to meet its TANF MOE requirement.
+Previous to TANF's reauthorization under the Deficit Reduction Act (DRA) of 2005, these two-parent families were not included in the federal two-parent family work participation rate of 90 percent.
+This resulted in a reduction of the state's required MOE to 75 percent.
+With the passage of the DRA, these two-parent families were included in work participation rates.
+In response, the legislature in 2006 moved two-parent families to a new program that is no longer used for TANF/MOE purposes.
+In state fiscal year 2008, the required minimum MOE amount was \$176.7 million per year.
+The state currently uses general fund spending on MFIP cash assistance benefits, MFIP and Basic Sliding Fee Child Care, and noncitizen MA expenditures, as well as general fund spending on state and county administrative costs and employment services, to meet its TANF/MOE requirement.

-&lt;sup>34 Minnesota's TANF block grant amount is \$267.985 million each year.
-Of this amount \$824,000 is allocated directly to the Mille Lacs Band of Ojibwe for the band's Tribal TANF program.
-This leaves the state with an effective annual block grant of \$267.161 million.
+33 Minnesota's TANF block grant amount is \$267.985 million each year.
+Of this amount, \$4,550,816 is allocated directly to the Mille Lacs Band of Ojibwe for the band's Tribal TANF program.
+This leaves the state with an effective annual block grant of \$263.434 million.

-&lt;sup>35 42 U.S.C. § 609 (a) (7).
+34 42 U.S.C. § 609 (a) (7).

-According to DHS, for state fiscal year 2003, total expenditures for cash assistance, food assistance, and emergency assistance were \$364.2 million.
-Of this total, \$196 million was for the cash and state-funded food portion of the MFIP grants, \$139.7 million was for the federal food portion of the grants, and \$28.5 million was for emergency and diversionary assistance.
-For state fiscal year 2003, \$143 million was financed with federal TANF funds, \$140 million was from federal Food Stamp funds, and \$53 million was financed with state appropriations.
+According to DHS, for state fiscal year 2008, total expenditures for MFIP and DWP were \$262.8 million.
+Expenditures were \$113.2 million for the cash portion of the grants and \$116.6 million for the food portion. \$74.6 million was financed with federal TANF funds, \$116.6 million was from federal Food Support funds, and \$71.6 million was from state appropriations.